 - Ambassador Information Booklet 2016

-PEACE Multicultural HIV and Hepatitis C Services is provided by Relationships Australia South Australia and SA Health has contributed funds towards this Program.
+PEACE Multicultural HIV and Hepatitis C Services is provided by Relationships Australia SA and SA Health has contributed funds towards this Program.

-PEACE Multicultural Gambling Help Service is provided by Relationships Australia South Australia and funded by funded by the Gamblers Rehabilitation Fund, a joint initiative of the Australian Hotels Association (SA Branch), Clubs SA, Adelaide Casino and the Government of South Australia.
+PEACE Multicultural Gambling Help Service is provided by Relationships Australia SA and funded by funded by the Gamblers Rehabilitation Fund, a joint initiative of the Australian Hotels Association (SA Branch), Clubs SA, Adelaide Casino and the Government of South Australia.